EasyAbp/ProcessManagement/docs/README.md

        options.AddOrUpdateProcessDefinition(definition);
    });
    ```
-2. Now you can create a process and update its state anytime, anywhere.
+2. Now you can create a process and update its state anytime, anywhere. [see tests case](https://github.com/EasyAbp/ProcessManagement/blob/main/test/EasyAbp.ProcessManagement.Domain.Tests/Processes/ProcessManagerTests.cs)
    ```csharp
    /*
     * Only a specific user can view this process.
 You can implement IUserGroupContributor yourself